mperignon/2016-04-12-USGS/lessons/python/05-WebServices.md

 >
 > In the previous lesson, we saw we could create new DataFrames that contained just a subset of the rows of an existing DataFrame.
 Why did we go through so much trouble to avoid importing the "bad" row in with the data?
 >
-> One consideration is memory space and speed.
+> One consideration is memory space and computational speed.
 If we had simply copied the good rows into a new DataFrame, Python would have created a new copy of the data, occupying available memory and taking some time.
-While the extra computational expenses are negligible for these small datasets, they quickly add up!
-By fixing those issues as we are importing the data, we create only one copy of the DataFrame from the start.
+While the extra computational expenses are negligible for these small datasets, they quickly add up.
+By fixing the little issues as we are importing the data, we create only one copy of the DataFrame from the start.
 >
 > The second concern is less obvious but could potentially complicate how we handle the data later on.
 Each column in the DataFrame has a data type that restricts what can be done with the data (check them with `data.dtypes`).
 Columns of the type `object`, for example, contain strings and cannot be used in mathematical expressions.
 When the "bad" row was included in the data, the first entry in the columns for stage and discharge were "14n", forcing Pandas to consider every entry in those columns to be a string instead of an integer or float.

-Our script can now import data through the USGS web services in a format that we can use with our existing code!
-Let's combine these commands with the code we wrote in the previous lesson.
-We can copy the old code, comment out (with the symbol #) any rows that we don't want to use, and add our new commands:
+Our script can now import data through the USGS web services in a format that we can use.
+Let's combine these new commands with the code we wrote in the previous lesson.
+We can copy the old code, remove any lines that we no longer need, and add the new commands in their place:

 ~~~ {.python}
 import pandas as pd